Particular/docs.particular.net/Content/ServiceControl/securing-servicecontrol.md

 By default, the database is located on the same machine as the ServiceControl instance is installed.
 You can select a different location (either local or network path) for placing the database files.

-Access to the location of the database files enabless access to the database contents, so great care should be taken to make sure that the database location is secure from unauthorized access and tampering.
+Access to the location of the database files enables full access to the database contents, so great care should be taken to make sure that the database location is secure from unauthorized access and tampering.

-Similarly, when backing the ServiceControl embedded database make sure the database backup is located in a secure location.
+Similarly, when backing the ServiceControl embedded database, make sure the database backup is located in a secure location.

 For more information, see: